How to Buy Science Applications International Stock

 Step 5: Execute your SAIC trade

-Market order: A market order is an order to buy or sell a security at the best price on the market.
-Market orders are usually fine.
+Market order: A market order is an order to buy or sell a stock at the best possible price.
+Market orders are usually sufficient.

-Limit order: A limit order enables you to buy or sell a stock at a specific price (or better).
-If you want to be certain you're buying or selling at a specific price, place a limit order.
+Limit order: A limit order allows you to buy or sell a security at a specific price (or better).
+If you want to make sure you're buying or selling at an exact dollar amount, use a limit order.

-Hit the Open Trade button and your broker will execute your order.
+Click the Open button and eToro will execute the order.

-If you need additional help with buying stocks on eToro, watch the how to video below:
+If you need more help with investing in stocks on eToro, watch the how to video below:

 How much does it cost to buy one Science Applications International share?